wallarm/product-documentation/docs/latest/user-guides/ip-lists/overview.md

-# Restrictions by IP
+# Filtering by IP

-In the **IP lists** section of Wallarm Console, you can control access to your applications by allowlisting, denylisting, and graylisting IP addresses.
+In the **IP lists** section of Wallarm Console, you can control access to your applications by allowlisting, denylisting, and graylisting of IP addresses, geographical locations, data centers or source types.

-* **Allowlist** is a list of trusted IP addresses that are allowed to access your applications even if requests originated from them contain attack signs.
+* **Allowlist** is a list of trusted sources that bypass Wallarm protection and access your applications without any checks.
-* **Denylist** is a list of IP addresses that are not allowed to access your applications.
-Filtering node blocks all requests originated from denylisted IP addresses.
+* **Denylist** is a list of sources that cannot access your applications - all requests from them will be blocked.
-* **Graylist** is a list of IP addresses that are allowed to access your applications only if requests originated from them do not contain attack signs.
-Works only in the `Safe blocking` [mode](../../admin-en/configure-wallarm-mode.md).
+* **Graylist** is a list of suspicious sources which attacks will be blocked in `Safe blocking` [mode](../../admin-en/configure-wallarm-mode.md).
+In any other mode, all sources in Graylist are ignored.

 ![All IP lists](../../images/user-guides/ip-lists/ip-lists-home-apps.png)